 |Office:||2A45 Paterson Hall|

 Micheline White is an Associate Professor in the College of the Humanities and the Department of English.
+She began teaching at Carleton as an Assistant Professor in 1998.
 She completed a B.A. (honours) in English Literature at the University of Toronto in 1989 and then moved to Aomori, Japan, where she taught English at a Japanese High-school for a year.
 She received an M.A. in English Literature from the University of Ottawa in 1992 and a Ph.D. in English Literature from Loyola University Chicago in May 1998.
 Her main field of study is English Renaissance literature, and she is particularly interested in women’s writing and Reformation history.
 She has published several recent articles on Katherine Parr.

 - Katherine Parr

 - Reformation studies

 Micheline White speaks to Mary Hynes on CBC’s Tapestry about her Research on “How Two Queens Revolutionized the Book of Common Prayer.”

 Carleton Research Development Grant, July 2015-July 2016.
 Title: “The Political Activism of Queen Katherine Parr ”

 FASS Teaching Award, 2015